zhangwei1984/Pktgen-DPDK/README.md

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.3.0   - Now supports the VLAN encapsulated packets for ARP replies Also added a special GARP processing to update the destination MAC address to help support a special request for failover support.
+             Added support for DPDK 1.5.1
  - 2.2.7   - Updated the code to handle multiple TX queues per port.
  - 2.2.6   - Fixed a crash if the port is not up with link status
  - 2.2.5   - Remove the flow control code as some systems it does not work.